zer0cache/matic-docs/docs/maintain/delegate/delegator-faq.md

 ### When will the Foundations node be turned off?

-The foundation nodes will be turned by the end of January, 2021
+The foundation nodes will be turned off by the end of January, 2021.

 ### Will there be any Foundation nodes in the future?

-No, there won't be any foundation nodes in the future.
+No, there won't be any Foundation nodes in the future.

 ### How many transactions do I need to pay for Gas when I do a Move Stake?